v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 		- Auto-accept requests: **No**

-		- Send membership requests to the following e-mail address: If Holly Dickson’s email appears, replace her email with the MOD Administrator's email, which is **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider)
+		- Send membership requests to the following e-mail address: If Holly Dickson’s email appears, replace her email with the MOD Administrator's email, which is **admin@xxxxxZZZZZZ.onmicrosoft.com** (simply replace **admin** with **holly** in the email address)

 		- Choose the permission level group members get on this site: **Full Control – Has full control**

-15. Select **Create**.
+15. Select the **Create** button that appears at the  bottom of the screen.

 16. This displays the **Information Technology** group information.
 The users displayed in the list are the members of this group.
 Since Holly Dickson created the group, she is listed as the sole member.